MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

+This unit covers the attributes of  a good friend.
+Emotions.
+Story of the “crazy gang”

 ## A Bear Called Paddington

 <img src="https://i.imgur.com/wMmaATw.png" width="25%" />